 But, what about Marvel in Disney World?
 Are there any Marvel-themed stores or Disney World Marvel rides?
 And where can you meet Marvel characters at Disney World?
 For this guide, we’ll go over all the Marvel stores and Marvel rides at Disney World (heads up, it’s a short list), as well as the reason why we are sad to say there is no Disney World Marvel Land in the works.

 If that heading got your hopes up, then we apologize in advance.
 Because as far as Disney World Marvel rides and other attractions are concerned, there is only one – and it isn’t even open yet: the new Epcot roller coaster, Guardians of the Galaxy: Cosmic Rewind.
 Of course, Disney has shared sneak peeks for Marvel films at both Epcot and Hollywood Studios before, and Doctor Strange did have a show and do meet-and-greets a few years ago in Hollywood Studios.
 However, as for when we’ll see more actual Disney World Marvel attractions, it could be a while.

 And what about where you can meet Marvel characters at Disney World now?
-Unfortunately, as of right now, there are no meet-and-greets with any of Marvel’s superheroes at Walt Disney World.
+Unfortunately, as of right now, there are no meet-and-greets or character dining experiences with any of Marvel’s superheroes at Walt Disney World.
 More on that and why there’s only one Marvel ride at Disney World a little bit later.

 Coming Soon to Epcot… Guardians of the Galaxy: Cosmic Rewind

 First announced in 2017, Guardians of the Galaxy: Cosmic Rewind is the first and only Marvel attraction at Disney World – besides the Marvel store at Disney Springs.
 The Guardians of the Galaxy roller coaster is located over in Future World at Epcot in the building that was once Ellen’s Energy Adventure and the Universe of Energy pavilion.